Computacenter plc – Annual report – 31 December 2019

 Whilst we do not employ a significant number of EU27 citizens in the UK or UK citizens in the EU, and all indications suggest that the UK Government and the EU have agreed that EU citizens living and working in the UK will be able to carry on doing so with undiminished rights after the UK’s departure from the EU, there is still uncertainty.
 We will continue to closely support employees throughout the process of the UK’s departure from the EU, including helping them to be fully aware of the applicable status/registration processes as they become known.

 We are not alone in our sector in facing these challenges.
 A number of our European competitors have strong presences within the EU and sell from this base into the UK.
 Equally, a number of our global competitors have their European headquarters in the UK and address the EU market from there.
-Once the details of the UK’s departure from EU are known, we will work with our major vendors to address any concerns they may have about end-customers currently serviced by other resellers with single country operations or those stranded on either side of the UK-EU border.
+Once the details of the trade deal following the UK’s departure from EU are known, we will work with our major Technology Providers to address any concerns they may have about end-customers currently serviced by other resellers with single country operations or those stranded on either side of the UK-EU border.

 It is likely that there will be additional investment required in IT systems to manage the transition.
 Whilst this will be a cost to us, it will also be an opportunity, as our customers, in some cases, may need to increase investment in a similar manner.